mamerida/my_proyect/README.md

 <h2 align="center"> Hi, I'm Mario Merida 👋 <br/> </h2>

+Im Mario Merida .
+I have 26 years old and I am fullstack developer with React,NodeJs,express and MySql.
+Also I have experience with VueJs, SqlServer and Python.

 ## About Game :clipboard:

 This proyect consist in a bot capable of playing Quoridor.